yjs/y-webrtc/README.md

 ### Use y-webrtc for conferencing solutions

 Just listen to the "peers" event from the provider to listen for more incoming WebRTC connections and use the simple-peer API to share streams.
 More help on this would be welcome.
 By default, browser windows share data using BroadcastChannel without WebRTC.
-In order to connect all peers and browser windows with each other, set `maxConns = Number.POSITIVE_INFINITY` and `filterBcConns = true`.
+In order to connect all peers and browser windows with each other, set `maxConns = Number.POSITIVE_INFINITY` and `filterBcConns = false`.

 ## API